ZC1DnS/hacks_SoS/README.md

 # hacks_SoS
-Hatch is a brute force tool that is used to brute force most websites
+hacks_SoS is a brute force tool that is used to brute force most websites

 # Update! v.1.3
-added arg support **yay**
 <br>
   -h, --help            show this help message and exit<br>
   -u USERNAME, --username=USERNAME Choose the username<br>